 2. Your web designer should be able to teach you

 Understandably, web designers can be hesitant to explain all the minute details of their work and how they add up to the bigger picture.
-After all, your understanding of web design concepts does not actually affect the quality of the web designers work nor will it necessarily make your website more successful.
+After all, your understanding of web design concepts does not affect the quality of the web designer's work nor will it necessarily make your website more successful.
 If your web designer chooses to keep the conversation strictly on whether or not you want to accept their work, it's not necessarily a red flag.
 Use your gut!
 Don't be afraid to tell your web designer that you need some understanding to feel comfortable.
-Ultimately, if you have a great customer experience with your web designer you could very well be sending them additional business in the future, so they should be keep to build a relationship of trust with you.
+Ultimately, if you have a great customer experience with your web designer you could very well be sending them additional business in the future, so they should be keen to build a relationship of trust with you.

 3. Your web designer should be upfront with the price